 |Time||Race||Grade / Length|

-The Rockfel Stakes has been run since 1981 and is another that is open to 2-year-old fillies and up.
-It’s another of the highlights of the race meeting and with it comes an impressive £80,000 purse, with over £45,000 being awarded to the winner.
+The Rockfel Stakes has been run since 1981 and is one that is open to 2-year-old fillies.
+It’s another of the highlights of the race meeting and with it comes an impressive £90,000 purse, with over £51,000 being awarded to the winner.

 The race was named after the horse, Rockfel, who was able to win two Classics in 1938.
 The race has gone right through the ranks in terms of ranking, first starting as a Listed race, then an upgrade to Group 3 in 1986 and then finally Group 2 status in 1998, where it remains today.